davidtchiu/davidtchiu.github.io/teaching/cs475/hwk1.vscode/index.md

     $ gh auth setup-git
     ```

 9. That should set you up for authentication to github.
-We can start our "homework."
+We can start our homework.

 #### Our First C Program